 The Easy Chocolate Caramel Bars were great, but I wanted to try a second version a little more like the Sheila’s Dream Bars from Pot Belly Sandwich Shop.
 Those bars don’t contain oats, and some say the caramel in the middle is the kind used for candy apples.
-There are a few different brands of caramel mixes you can buy for apple dipping (they’re usually in the produce aisle), but I immediately thought of an old product from the ’70s called “Wrapples“.
+There are a few different brands of caramel mixes you can buy for apple dipping (they’re usually in the produce aisle), but I immediately thought of the old caramel apple wraps from the ’70s called “Wrapples”.
 I hadn’t seen them in a couple of decades, then the other day noticed that Concord Foods had a similar caramel apple wrap.
 Update: Spotted again at Wegman’s 11/4/2021!

 So yes, I could have just used caramels or Kraft caramel bits, but I liked the idea of effortlessly laying the caramel over the base without having to unwrap or melt it.